 - Improved business schedule

-- Efficient cost and good value for money, especially when compared to onshore development
+- Efficient cost and good value for money, especially when compared to onshore development companies

 Frequently Asked Questions in the Outsourcing vs Outstaffing Dilemma

 At SPG, we began as a pure offshore outsourcing company and gradually migrated towards the nearshore model.
 Over the ensuing two decades, we have come across a variety of important questions from our prospects and incoming customers.
 These queries were motivated by some common concerns and attempts to minimise perceived business risks, which are often closely associated with the outsourcing and outstaffing models.

 Below you will find some of the most common questions we have to answer, and learn how Software Planet Group are addressing all our customers’ concerns.

 Q: In outsourcing, there are obviously some risks associated with any project, such as a lack of detail and perhaps some unforeseen challenges.
 How much uplift should we prepare for?
 An additional 10%, or even 20% on top of the original quotation?